danieljcafonso/a-full-intro-to-the-rtl-vite/README.md

 Now, let us do the same for the second scenario.

-Just one thing to be aware of: we need our API to return the same data so we can resort to Jest to do this.
+Just one thing to be aware of: we need our API to return the same data so we can resort to Vitest to do this.
 Here is how:

 ```jsx
 import { dummyCarData } from "../../utils/test-utils";